 Messaging on why you are pivoting to delivery

-First, communicate any health and safety reasons for the change, to add delivery options as mentioned above.
+First, communicate any health and safety reasons for the change, as mentioned above.
 Then remember that consumers are eager to help cherished businesses, so share your story and explain that their support will allow you to keep your business running and your staff employed.

 Details on your new online offerings

 If you’re a restaurant, this might be a menu.
-If you’re another type of retailer, you can sell more products online by compiling a list of what you can deliver.
-Include product photos and detailed descriptions (size, colour, and styling information for clothing, or a list of ingredients for food items) to help customers feel more confident in their ordering and minimise the potential for returns or wasted products.
-Learn more about how other businesses are adapting product offerings.
+If you’re another type of retailer, compile a list of products you can deliver.
+Include product photos and detailed descriptions (size, color, and styling information for clothing, or a list of ingredients for food items) to help customers feel more confident in their ordering and minimize the potential for returns or wasted products.

 Highlight any discounts for certain products during specific time periods.